tell your story truth

 Eddy M. Gana

 Eddy M. Gana (they/them), LCSW, is a second-generation Pilipinx-American from Union City, CA. They graduated from UC Irvine with dual degrees in Psychology and Criminology, UCLAx with Alcohol and Drug Abuse Counseling, and USC with Master of Social Work.
 With experience across home, school, and medical settings, they are the Clinical Program Manager of Mental Health at Search to Involve Pilipino Americans and provide services through their private practice, Eddy Therapy.
-They are a Co-Director and Resident Host of Sunday Jump, the longest-running Filipino-founded open mic series in Historic Filipinotown.
+They are a Co-Director and Resident Host of Sunday Jump, an arts organization with the longest-running Filipino-founded open mic series in Historic Filipinotown.
 Having performed nationally on stage, radio, and television, they are ½ of spoken word duo Steady.
 Inspired by people’s stories, they believe in the therapeutic elements of self-expression for personal growth and greater social change.